-Bringing together immigrants, the public sector and private organisations, easyRights have developed solutions that provide personalised, context-aware information to its users, taking into account background, demographics and language skills.
-The tools support immigrants in their search for responses for different needs in a manner that saves time for both migrants and for social service staff and cutting costs for the public administration
+Bringing together immigrants, the public sector, and private organisations, easyRights have developed solutions that provide personalised, context-aware information to its users, taking into account background, demographics, and language skills.
+The tools support immigrants in their search for responses to different needs in a manner that saves time for both migrants and for social service staff and cutting costs for the public administration

 The easyRights solutions are co-created and developed in four pilot locations (Birmingham, Larissa, Palermo, and Malaga).
 Sign up for news updates and follows us on our easyRights journey.